-He graduated from Kagoshima University in 1955 with a Bachelor of Engineering degree and joined Shofu Industries, an insulator manufacturing company, in Kyoto.
-In April 1959, he established Kyoto Ceramic Co., Ltd. (now Kyocera Corporation) with an investment of 3 million Japanese yen from acquaintances.
+He graduated from Kagoshima University in 1955 with a Bachelor's of Engineering degree and joined Shofu Industries, an insulator manufacturing company in Kyoto.
+In April 1959, he established Kyoto Ceramic Co., Ltd. (now Kyocera Corporation) with a 3-million yen investment from acquaintances.
 He served as president and chairman of the company until 1997, when he assumed the title of founder and chairman emeritus.

-His volunteer service includes leading Seiwajyuku, a private management school operating in 70 locations, 16 of which are outside of Japan.
-As president of Seiwajyuku, Inamori teaches his management philosophy to more than 8,000 business owners and entrepreneurs worldwide. (as of March 27, 2013)
+His volunteer service also includes leading Seiwajyuku, a private management school operating in 88 locations (32 outside of Japan).
+As president of Seiwajyuku, Inamori teaches his management philosophy to more than 10,187 business owners and entrepreneurs worldwide (as of March 2016).

-He also holds several posts outside of the company including honorary chairman of the Kyoto Chamber of Commerce and Industry, foreign member of the Royal Swedish Academy of Engineering Sciences, trustee emeritus of the Carnegie Institution of Washington, and foreign associate of the National Academy of Engineering in the United States.
+He also holds several posts outside of the business world, including honorary chairman of the Kyoto Chamber of Commerce and Industry; foreign member of the Royal Swedish Academy of Engineering Sciences; trustee emeritus of the Carnegie Institution of Washington; and foreign associate of the National Academy of Engineering in the United States.